j450h1/academic-blogdown-website/content/home/fun_facts.md

   icon = "html5"
   icon_pack = "fab"
-  name = "5+ Years of Data Science experience" description = '''It has been over 5 years since I made one of the best decisions in my life; to change careers from Supply Chain to Data Science.'''
+  name = "5+ Years of Data Science experience" description = '''It has been over 5 years since I made one of the best decisions of my life; took a leap of faith and changed careers from Supply Chain to Data Science.'''

 [[feature]]
   icon = "inbox"